Pittsburgh Synagogue Hires Armed Guards to Open for Sunday School After Shooting

 He says the general mood is one of shock as details continue to be released about victims.

-“I don’t even believe that all of the families have been notified of the dead and I know that there are still some that are in urgent medical crisis being treated, so shock is what my Jewish colleagues are saying at this point.”
-Kolb said.
+"I don’t even believe that all of the families have been notified of the dead and I know that there are still some that are in urgent medical crisis being treated, so shock is what my Jewish colleagues are saying at this point.”
+Kolb says.

 Barkley also says that the community is shaken by this morning's shooting.

 “Right now people are in shock because this is a city where you can walk just about anywhere, anytime of day and feel safe,” Barkley says.
-“My wife asked me today ‘what happened to our Pittsburgh?’ but it’s already starting to come together.”
+“My wife asked me today, ‘What happened to our Pittsburgh?’ but it's already starting to come together.”

 Barkley says he believes a Bris service was being held at the time of the shooting — a ceremony held on the the eighth day of a baby's life that includes a ceremonial circumcision or baby naming and blessing, depending on the gender of the baby.

-“One way or another there was a young family there with probably an 8-day-old or young infant there for what was supposed to be a very happy event.” he said.
+“One way or another there was a young family there with probably an 8-day-o ld or young infant there for what was supposed to be a very happy event,” he says.